myothiha/obsidian/Ph.D/Applications Ideas.md

 - We want to lowered the False Positives.
 - If we try to catch more accidents, how fast does precision degrade (more false alarm)?
 - Feature Engineering
+	- cause of accidence
+	- Personality of the worker
+	- History of the Agency
+	- Type of Industry
 	- Actions taken for each accident case and find efficient way to reduce accidents.

+Questions
+- Is the dataset fixed? or still possible to get some unstructure data?